talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

 # Next steps

 In this guide, you've added powerful user-to-user chat to your Blazor app.
 You now have a starting point to try out all the features TalkJS offers.
-For example, you could create a new UI theme in the Theme Editor, customize your chat with action buttons or HTML panels, or enable email notifications.
+For example, you could create a new UI theme in the [Theme Editor](https://talkjs.com/features/themes), customize your chat with [action buttons](https://talkjs.com/docs/Features/Customizations/Action_Buttons_Links/) or HTML panels, or enable [email notifications](https://talkjs.com/docs/Features/Notifications/Email_Notifications/).

 If you want to learn more about TalkJS, here are some good places to start:

-- The TalkJS Docs help you get started with TalkJS.
+- The [TalkJS Docs](https://talkjs.com/docs/) help you get started with TalkJS.
-- TalkJS tutorials provide how-to guides for many common TalkJS use cases.
+- [TalkJS tutorials](https://talkjs.com/resources/tag/tutorials/) provide how-to guides for many common TalkJS use cases.
-- The talkjs-examples Github repo has larger complete examples that demonstrate how to integrate with other libraries and frameworks.
-For the full example code for this tutorial, see our Blazor example.
+- The [talkjs-examples Github repo](https://github.com/talkjs/talkjs-examples) has larger complete examples that demonstrate how to integrate with other libraries and frameworks.
+For the full example code for this tutorial, see our [Blazor example NOT UPDATED](https://github.com/talkjs/talkjs-examples).